 - Bisoprolol 5-10 mg od may be ultimately the best but evidence is needed to establish efficacy.

-- Timolol and nadolol are listed in the British National Formulary (BNF) too as possible alternatives.
+- Timolol and nadolol are listed in the British National Formulary (BNF) as possible alternative beta-blockers for migraine.

 - Chronic pain co-exists